 History to be continued

 At present JASTA develops as a modern medium-sized company following the tradition of its founder Heinrich Janssen.
 Reliable solutions are designed and assembled by an international staff at the continuously expanding site in Essen.
-Introducing new product lines, the company is prepares for the needs of the industries of the future.
+Introducing new product lines, the company is prepared for the needs of the industries of the future.

 Our history in square meters